clover/codelab-remote-pay-cloud/README.md

       ctx.stroke();
     }
   }
-  // reset the scale so clearing the previous signature will function as intended ctx.scale(4, 4);
+  // Reset the scale so that clearing the previous signature will function as intended. ctx.scale(4, 4);
 +
-+ // present the merchant with the option of approving or denying the signature
++ // Present the merchant with the option of approving or rejecting the signature.
 +
-+ // due to the asynchronous nature of drawing on an html canvas, we need to
++ // Due to the asynchronous nature of drawing on an html canvas, we need to
 + // enqueue this in the message queue to be executed when the call stack is
 + // empty. otherwise, the confirm dialog will appear before the signature
 + // has rendered.
 + setTimeout(function() {
 +   if (confirm("Would you like to approve this signature?")) {
-+     // accept or reject, based on the merchant's input
++     // Accept or reject, based on the merchant's input.
 +     this.cloverConnector.acceptSignature(verifySignatureRequest);
 +   } else {
 +     this.cloverConnector.rejectSignature(verifySignatureRequest);